-‘Mary Potter’ crabapple is beautiful tree with a historic pedigree steeped in Arnold Arboretum history.
+‘Mary Potter’ crabapple is a beautiful tree with a historic pedigree steeped in Arnold Arboretum history.

 Few genera in the Arnold Arboretum’s collections have as rich and continuous a history as Malus, the apples and crabapples.
 Explorers brought seeds to Boston from far-away places; botanists gave them new scientific names; geneticists hybridized them while horticulturists evaluated and introduced them as ornamental culivars.

 Malus ‘Mary Potter’ is one of those fabled cultivars.
 A hybrid between a Sargent crabapple (Malus sargentii ‘Rosea’) and another hybrid (M. × atrosanguinea), ‘Mary Potter’ was created in 1939 by Karl Sax , former director of the Arnold Arboretum and Harvard professor of biology.
 The seed parent was the Sargent crabapple ‘Rosea’, a pink-budded and white-flowered cultivar descended from a sprawling dwarf specimen collected by Arboretum founding director Charles Sargent in Japan in 1892 .
 The pollen parent (M. × atrosanguinea) is larger in size and rounder in form than the Sargent crabapple, and typically produces flowers flushed or fully pink in color.